Machu Picchu: A Dream Come True

 Once the Capital of the Inca Empire

-Once capital of the Inca Empire, Cusco is famed for its rich history, culture and architecture.
+Once the capital of the Inca Empire, Cusco is famed for its rich history, culture and architecture.
 Cobblestone streets lead visitors to Plaza de Armas, alongside archaeological remains like the Twelve-Angled Stone.
 It's also the spot for freshwater trout ceviche and the perfect jumping off point for Sacred Valley and Rainbow Mountain.

 Sacred Valley & Peru's Andean Highlands